jamestcorley/jamestcorley.github.io/_posts/2025-07-20-CompTIA-NetworkPlus-Certified.md

 I’m Network+ certified and it feels like the fog has lifted.
 I've come to appreciate and understand certificates help freshen up what I know and offer tangible proof of my skills.
-When I first got my foot in the door, I assumed I only needed the A+ for intial step and that I could move up based on experience alone the rest of the way.
+When I first got my foot in the door, I assumed I only needed the A+ for the intial step and that I could move up based on experience alone the rest of the way.
 I didn't realize how valuable being certified is until I started talking to people and doing research.